Newgrange

 The grand staircase is Georgian style installed in the early 18th century by Tichbourne III.
 The original staircase if simpler straight flight design exists to the right of the hall.
 The garden is thought to be designed by Dutch Artist Van de Hagen who must have stayed some time at Beaulieu, painting the picture over the Hall fireplace, the Drawing Room ceiling and possibly using the garden as base to teach horticultural students in the art of designing the typical future Irish walled garden.

-Interview with Gabriel De Freitas owner of Beaulieu House
+Interview with Gabriel De Freitas of Beaulieu House

 Beaulieu Historic House